 Mestre Jurandir visits Seattle often to give workshops, demonstrations, and lectures.

-In Belo Horizonte he has taught for social programs created by the city council such as Homeless People and for street kids, named Kids in the Park.
-There he also taught for a Youth Project created to teach African Brazilian music, drums, and dance known as Tambolele.
+In Belo Horizonte he taught for social programs created by the city council such as Kids in the Park serving homeless youth.
+There he also taught for a youth project created to teach African Brazilian music, drums, and dance known as Tambolele.

 Since 2004 he has been leading the International Capoeira Angola Foundation, ICAF Seattle, founded in 1997 by Mestre Jurandir, as well as the TESC Capoeira Angola Club at the Evergreen State College in Olympia, which was started by Evergreen students under Mestre Jurandir’s leadership since 1998.
-He also oversees the activities of the study groups in Bellingham (WA) and Portland (OR).
+He also oversees the activities of the study groups in Bellingham (WA) Portland (OR) and Vancouver (BC).

 Mestre Silvinho has taught at middle and high schools in Seattle since 2004 while supporting the development of other ICAF Groups in the USA.
 He has presented and supported the development of ICAF African Brazilian Community Festivals in Seattle and Olympia.
 He has been traveling and presenting at conferences in the USA since 2000.